The Winterthur Library

 Book has four illustrations, "drawn and engraved by J. Storer."
 On last page of book, the words splendor and Finis are written in pencil to look like typeprint.

-68x96 Scrapbook, labeled on front in pencil: "Emblems[,] Symbols[,] Sir Joshua Reynolds[,] Bank Notes;"
+Folder 3: 68x96 Scrapbook, labeled on front in pencil: "Emblems[,] Symbols[,] Sir Joshua Reynolds[,] Bank Notes;"

 Contains loose papers with cut banknotes and images taken from newspapers or magazines, usually with a mythological or classical image.

-Attributed to A.J.
+Collection attributed to A.J.
 Davis.

-68x181 “Artistical Notebook.
+Folder 4: 68x181 “Artistical Notebook.
 Index,” a manuscript volume (unbound).

-Written on cover: "Moral Emblems a small quarto, coloured plates gilt."
+Written on cover: "’Moral Emblems,’ a small quarto, coloured plates gilt."

 Contains drawings and watercolors of what are termed “heroic devices & emblems,” taken from a work entitled Heroic Devices, dated 1557, in the possession of John Allan.
+Also includes Latin mottoes, and English translations.

 Attributed to A.J.
 Davis